Skip to content

 Link to this section

-• onSuccess - On Successful authentication, this includes the user authenticated along with the passed state and context to the Kinde hook
+• onSuccess - On successful authentication, this includes the authenticated user along with the passed state and context to the Kinde hook

 <KindeProvider